kphannan/OpenLCB/prototypes/Arduino/sketches/README.txt

 When you add one, please leave a brief note below.

+CAN2USBuino: (Alex Shepherd)
+    Use a LEDuino as a CAN-USB adapter.
+    Uses GridConnect format (e.g. ":S65N01;")
+    Good starting example of CAN receive

 CanMrrlcbTest: (Bob Jacobsen)
     Demo library for doing the MRRLCB link setup.
     CONSUMER_PIN (9) is driven by consuming an event,